 But what are the differences between the two?

-The Helix is $500 more than the Helix LT, but is it worth the added expense?
+The Helix is usually about $500 more than the Helix LT, but is it worth the added expense?
 What does the Helix LT leave out?

 More importantly, which one is the right choice for you if you're trying to decide between them?

 Up front, it's important to mention that the Helix LT isn't at all "lite" in the way we think of it.
 It has almost all of the same core features that make the Helix great, but strips away some bells and whistles that we don't think you'll really miss.
 Our advice is to save the $500 and go with the Helix LT.

 But if you don't want to take our word for it, we'll cover the comparison in detail and give you all the info that we have.

 Line 6 Helix VS Helix LT Comparison Section

 Use the comparison tool and table below to get a quick look at how the Helix and Helix LT differ.

 If you want to compare more pedals to the Helix and Helix LT, you can search our database here, then add products to the compare bar at the bottom of this page.
 We don't have everything but we have a lot.